 Fountain Valley School District

 The Local Control and Accountability Plan (LCAP) is an important component of the Local Control Funding Formula (LCFF).
-Every school district is required to develop, adopt, and annually update a three-year plan that describes goals and specific actions to achieve those goals for all pupils including, low-income students, English learner, and foster youth.
-Engagement of parents, pupils, District staff and other stakeholders is a critical component of the planning process.
+Every school district is required to develop, adopt, and annually update a three-year LCAP that describes goals and specific actions to achieve those goals for all pupils including, low-income students, English learner, and foster youth.
+Additionally, the LCAP must address the eight state priorities and requires the engagement of parents, pupils, District staff and other stakeholders in the planning process.

 California’s 2013-14 Budget Act included landmark legislation that changed the State’s school finance system.
 The Local Control Funding Formula (LCFF) represents a major shift in how California funds school districts.
 For nearly 40 years, California has relied on a system that included general purpose funding (known as revenue limits) and more than 50 tightly defined categorical programs.
 Under LCFF, California funds school districts, charter schools, and county offices of education equally per student with adjustments based on grade levels and demographic characteristics.
 This includes a provision for supplemental and concentration funds granted to support instruction for English learners, low income students, and foster youth.
 LCFF replaces complexity in favor of equity, transparency, and performance.